Violaine Boutet de Monvel

 About

-I am a French researcher, art writer and translator working with other academics, artists, critics, publishers, galleries, and institutions.
+I am a French researcher, art writer, and translator.
 I am a member of NECS (European Network for Cinema and Media Studies), and AICA-USA (the American section of the International Association of Art Critics).

 Experience

-I currently teach in the Film and Media Studies Department of Université Sorbonne Nouvelle – Paris 3, where I have undertaken a PhD about the forms and legacy of feedback in video art, from cybernetics to artificial intelligence.
+I currently teach in the Film and Media Studies Department of Université Sorbonne Nouvelle, where I will defend a PhD that bridges pioneer video art to generative AI through the prism of feedback on January 9, 2025.
+It is the first thesis in France tackling the impacts of AI on visual culture.
 I have designed two classes approaching the topic from a media-archaeological stance: one anchored in aesthetics, the other in television history.
 I previously taught modern and contemporary art at Université Paris 1 Panthéon-Sorbonne.
 I have presented my research at various venues, most recently Università Ca’ Foscari Venezia, Universitatea Politehnica din Buarești, and the École Normale Supérieure.
 I was also the recipient of grants and residencies at NYU, Brown, and Emory University.

 Regarding my freelance activity as an art writer and translator, I am further the author of monographs and exhibition catalogues dedicated to the work of several artists (Benjamin Sabatier, Grégory Chatonsky, Pierre Ardouvin, Amélie Bertrand, etc.).
 I have translated books and gallery texts on many others (Soufiane Ababri, Georges Tony Stoll, Marcel Duchamp & Bruno Munari, Pablo Picasso & Alexander Calder, etc.), along with art and architecture magazines (The Steidz, Archistorm).
 I have written extensively for international press (ArtReview, Aperture, Frieze, Flash Art, Artpress, etc.), and galleries (Massimo de Carlo, Perrotin, Georges Phillipe & Nathalie Vallois, etc.).